Ground Turkey and Green Beans Stir-Fry (20-Minute)

 Instructions

-- Remove the turkey and set aside, leaving any browned bits in the pan.
-To the same pan, add an additional tablespoon of oil, the green beans and ⅛ teaspoon salt.
-Cook on medium high, flipping once or twice, until the green beans are browned and slightly tender.
+- Cook the Green Beans: To the same pan, add 1 tablespoon of the oil, the green beans and ¼ teaspoon of the salt.
+Cook on medium high, flipping once or twice, until the green beans are browned and slightly tender, about 5 minutes.

-- Add the turkey back to the pan with the green beans.
+- Combine Everything: Add the turkey back to the pan with the green beans.
 Pour in the sauce, turn the heat to medium, and simmer until the sauce thickens, about 1-2 minutes.
 If you want a thinner sauce, add a splash more chicken stock.

 Notes